ubernostrum/django-registration/docs/security.rst

 Restrictions on user names and email addresses: Unicode
 -------------------------------------------------------

-By default, django-registration permits the use of Unicode in usernames and email addresses.
+By default, django-registration permits the use of a wide range of Unicode in usernames and email addresses.
 However, to prevent some types of Unicode-related attacks, django-registration will not permit certain specific uses of Unicode characters.

 For example, while the username `'admin'` cannot normally be registered (see above), a user might still attempt to register a name